TrueBlocks/trueblocks-core/src/tools/getAccounts/docs/README.tmpl.md

     getAccounts

-List balances of those accounts (not 'xargs' puts the results on a single line):
+List balances of those accounts (note 'xargs' puts the results on a single line):

     getBalance `getAccounts | xargs`